mlflow/mlflow/docs/source/projects.rst

     By default, MLflow Projects are run in the environment specified by the project directory or the ``MLproject`` file (see :ref:`Specifying Project Environments <project-environments>`).
-    You can ignore a project's specified environment and run the project in the current system environment by supplying the ``--env-manager=local`` flag, but this can lead to unexpected results if there are dependency mismatches between the project environment and the current system environment.
+    You can ignore a project's specified environment and run the project in the current system environment by supplying the ``--env-manager=None`` flag, but this can lead to unexpected results if there are dependency mismatches between the project environment and the current system environment.